The Coyote Project: Self-Guided Campus Tour

 Purpose

 This website highlights the development of a self-guided campus tour as part of Thompson Rivers University’s Coyote Project.
-Created in collaboration with the Indigenous Office, the tour will guide visitors through key campus locations that reflect Indigenous presence, history, and cultural significance.
+Created in collaboration with the Office of Indigenous Education, the tour guides visitors through key campus locations that reflect Indigenous presence, history, and cultural significance.
 Designed as a lasting resource, the tour offers conference attendees and the broader community a meaningful, place-based way to engage with Indigenous stories and perspectives.